nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-    Save your file and quit VI.
+1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.

-1. Test and Reload your new NGINX config.
+1. Reload NGINX with `nginx -s reload` command.

 1. To see this in action, open your browser to <http://cars.example.com/browse> , you should see something similar to this.
 If you click on one of the .jpg files, you will see the image; or the webpage if you click on the .html files.
 This is a handy feature for presenting images, downloading files from directories, PDFs for documents, etc.